-The prerequisites are Principles of Financial Accounting and Foundations of Financial Markets.
-Financial Statement Analysis is strongly recommended.
+The prerequisites are Principles of Financial Accounting, Financial Statement Analysis and Foundations of Financial Markets.
 The knowledge and skills attained in these courses are essential in understanding how to construct a financial model and interpret selective operating, credit and equity valuation data.
 You should also be very proficient in Excel before matriculating as this course is not designed to teach it.